Who Is Val Kilmer?

 In 2004, Kilmer portrayed Philip II of Macedon in Alexander, appearing alongside Angelina Jolie and Colin Farrell, and he later played FBI agent Paul Pryzwarra in the 2006 film Déjà Vu, starring Denzel Washington.
 The actor went on to earn notable roles in Conspiracy (2008), Double Identity (2009) and The Traveler (2010), while voicing the supercar KITT in a reboot of the hit 1980s series Knight Rider.

-Kilmer continued appearing in films across a range of genres, including the farcical comedy MacGruber (2010) and the horror flick Twixt (2011).
-The actor also returned to voice work for the Disney feature Planes (2013) and, after years of planning a project about Mark Twain, he played the famed writer in Tom Sawyer & Huckleberry Finn (2014).
+Kilmer continued contributing to films across a range of genres, including the farcical comedy MacGruber (2010), the horror flick Twixt (2011) and the Disney animated feature Planes (2013).
+He also starred as Mark Twain in Tom Sawyer & Huckleberry Finn (2014), before launching a one-man stage show about the famed writer and humorist.

 'The Snowman,' 'Top Gun: Maverick'